CDCgov/ixa/docs/book/src/topics/indexing.md

 - Index a property to improve performance of queries of that property.
 - Define a multi-property to improve performance of queries involving multiple properties.
-Multi-properties are indexed automatically.
+Multi-properties are full-indexed by default.
 - The cost of creating indexes is increased memory use, which can be significant for large populations.
 So it is best to only create indexes / multi-indexes that actually improve model performance.